daiaji/urge/Readme.md

 ## Overview

- - URGE is a simple game engine compatible with RGSS 1/2/3, utilizing SDL3 as the foundation and DiligentEngine for the rendering component, which is designed for asynchronous multi-threading.
+ - URGE is a simple game engine compatible with RGSS 1/2/3, utilizing SDL3 as the foundation and WebGPU/Dawn for the rendering component.
  - URGE not only maintains compatibility with the original RGSS but also offers cross-platform support and performance enhancements.
 Additionally, it provides advanced features such as custom shaders, 3D views and network extensions.
  - This project is open-source under the BSD-2-Clause license.